yukisato/blog/docs/_drafts/2021-07-31-build-lamp-environment-with-docker-step-by-step.md

 This is similar to the previous MySQL setup section.
 Setup the container, then preserve it for persistency.

-At this time, we're preserving command line operations by `Dockerfile`.
+At this time, we're preserving command-line operations by `Dockerfile`.

 ### Install PHP extensions to connect to MySQL

-To connect to the MySQL server from the PHP container, you need to install several extensions such as `mysqli` , `pdo` and `pdo_mysql` in the PHP container.
+To connect to the MySQL server from the PHP container, you need to install several extensions such as `mysqli`, `pdo`, and `pdo_mysql` in the PHP container.
-PHP docker images offer an easy way to install PHP extensions such as `docker-php-ext-install`.
+PHP Docker images offer an easy way to install PHP extensions such as `docker-php-ext-install`.
 Enter the php container and execute the following command:

 ```bash
 # Enter the PHP container